jina-ai/GSoC/README.md

 Finally, the trained model will be put to use in building a tourist landmark search system with Jina.
 An additional task would be to showcase the tag of "safe to visit" or "unsafe to visit" in the pandemic.

 #### Expected outcomes
+- A finetuned search system which achieves an accuracy of atleast 90%.
+- Deep understanding of Jina and neural search.
+- Front-end integration with Jina's backend.
+- A blog post stating all the progress and outcomes.

 ### *Project idea 2: Jina AI Playground*